-Several years ago, I started conducting biographical interviews with left-wing activists in Algeria.
-This research isn’t over yet, but in the process, it has led to unexpected findings, because when these men and women tell you about their activist lives, they also tell you, in fact, about their lives.
-From one life to another, I finally understood that one day, I must write about 1962.
+For the past few years, I have been conducting biographical interviews with left-wing activists in Algeria.
+This research isn’t over yet, but in the process, it has led to unexpected findings.
+As these men and women tell you about their activist lives, they also tell you about their lives.
+Listening to one life after another, I finally realized that one day, I would have to write something about 1962.

-One of these interviews took place at the Ijtihad bookshop, in Algiers.
-“My” interviewee was telling me about how he became an activist.
-He began his story with his own experience of independence: like many others, his family had migrated to Algiers during the war, fleeing violence; but because of the violence caused by the OAS (the Secret Army Organization, a pro-French Algeria terrorist organization) in 1962 in the city, they took refuge in their home village in Kabylia again.
-He remembered various tasks that he and other village youth had taken on during the transitional period between the cease-fire in March and independence in July, as well as during the summer of 1962.
-These included visiting surrounding areas to record the numbers of dead, of survivors, of houses destroyed, the needs in food etc. They also took part in reburial ceremonies for the mujahidin whose bodies had been brought back to the village: from the moment of the cease-fire, relatives of the combatants had gone in search of the their bodies, and — when they were able to find them — brought the remains back to be buried in their village cemetery.
-The youth who attended such ceremonies sang nationalist anthems [anashid], lined up in scout outfits, playing a quasi-official role in ceremonies that were only just being invented, thus representing the absent (or the not-yet-present) authority of the Algerian state.
+One of these interviews took place at the Ijtihad bookstore, in Algiers.
+I was interviewing a man who was telling me about how he became an activist.
+He began his story with his own experience of Independence in 1962: like many others, his family had migrated to Algiers during the war, fleeing the intense violence in the countryside; but because of the increasing violence caused in the city in 1962 by the OAS (the Secret Army Organization, a pro-French Algeria terrorist organization), the family sought refuge back in their home village in Kabylia.
+Along with other village boys and girls, he reminisced, they had undertaken various tasks during the transitional period that ran from the cease-fire in March to Independence in July, as well as during the summer of 1962.
+They had visited the surrounding areas to record the numbers of dead, survivors, destroyed houses, as well as the needs in food in each village in order to organize support.
+They also took part in reburial ceremonies for the mujahidin, the combatants killed during the war: from the cease-fire onwards, relatives had gone in search of their bodies, and whenever they were able to find them, endeavored to bring back their remains in order to bury them in their village cemetery.
+The youth, lined up in scout outfits, attended such reburial ceremonies, sang nationalist anthems [anashid], and played a quasi-official role in ceremonies that were only just being invented, thus representing the absent (or the not-yet-present) authorities of the Algerian state.

-The idea of this quest for bodies took me by surprise: I work in a research center, where such subjects are discussed on a daily basis; I had read The General of the Dead Army by Ismail Kadare1 many years ago, and yet I had never given any serious thought to the bodies of those killed during the Algerian War for Independence.
-(While listening to my interviewee, I was astonished to realize that — through one of these denials that the mind has the capacity to produce —, I had never asked myself where my own Uncle-the-Martyr had been buried.)
-That day, I walked to the bookshop near the general post office, in the center of Algiers: there, I found a copy of Les Chercheurs d’Os (The Bone Seekers) by Tahar Djaout2.
-The novel written in 1984, tells the story — set in 1962 — of a young man sent by his family in search of the remains of his mujahid brother killed during the war.
+This quest for bodies came as a surprise for me: despite the fact that I work in a research center where such subjects are regularly discussed, that I have read Ismail Kadare’s The General of the Dead Army many years ago1, I had yet never given any serious thought to what became of the the bodies of those killed during the Algerian War for Independence (1954-1962).
+While listening to this man, I was astonished to realize that I didn’t in fact know where my Uncle-the-Martyr was buried.
+That same day, I walked to the bookshop next the general post office, in the center of Algiers, where I found a copy of Les Chercheurs d’Os (The Bone Seekers) by Tahar Djaout2.
+The novel was written in 1984: set in 1962, the story centers on a young man sent by his family in search of the remains of his mujahid brother.

-The phenomenon is enormous: with so many dead (and it matters little that we don’t exactly know how many died at war), the fragmentary information that circulated during the war, and the fact that soldiers were buried, often by their comrades, in the conditions created by a revolutionary war, tens or hundreds of thousands of families were likely concerned.
-How the dead were buried, by whom, as well as the rituals invented by the resistance fighters in the maquis varied considerably from one place to another.
-However all of these ritual have in common to have taken place in the absence of the relatives, and often in the presence of fellow combatants.
-In La Grotte éclatée, Yamina Méchakra portrays a nurse-freedom fighter confronted to the death of a very young man:
+The phenomenon was likely enormous: with so many deaths (and it matters little that we don’t know exactly just how many died in the war), the fragmentary information that circulated, and the fact that soldiers were buried, often by their comrades, in the conditions created by a revolutionary war, tens or hundreds of thousands of families were likely concerned.
+How the dead were buried, by whom, as well as the rituals invented by the combatants in the maquis varied considerably from one place to another.
+However, most of these ritual had taken place in the absence of any relatives, and often in the presence of fellow combatants or local villagers only.
+In La Grotte éclatée, Yamina Méchakra portrayed a nurse-combatant confronted to the death of a very young man:

 When he had ceased to live, I placed my hand on his chest and recited “Le Cœur d’Hialmar” as I used to do with my friends from the orphanage, in a corner of the courtyard we used as a theater.